 Full service meals are served in the main dining hall, and an a la carte selection is open to all in the Cyber Cafe.
 The recreation room and Cyber Cafe are popular spots for socializing and relaxing during the day or evening.
 The recreation room has pool tables, ping pong, and foosball.
-The Cyber Cafe has a large screen TV, DJ booth, and a dance floor.
+The Cyber Cafe has a large screen TV, DJ booth, community microwave, and a dance floor.
 The Wick Center also houses a multi-purpose social room, an information desk, several lounges and meeting rooms, the Student Association office, and several administrative staff offices.
 Alumni Lounge has a Steinway grand piano that is available for casual student use.
 A Baldwin concert grand piano is maintained in the Social Room and is available for use by special arrangement with the Student Activities Office.

 Student activities provide for the development of the whole person outside the classroom.
 The Student Activities Director helps students form recognized organizations and plan events.
 All students in good academic standing are encouraged to join in extracurricular activities including the Student Association, fraternities, sororities, honors organizations, special interest groups, academic clubs, campus publications, and intramural athletics offerings.
-With appropriate approvals and a College-approved driver, college vans are available for student organizations to use for area off-campus events.
+With appropriate approvals and a College-approved driver, College vans are available for student organizations to use for area off-campus events.
 The vans are booked through the Switchboard Operator, whose office is located in the Wick Center.
 The Student Activities Director also works with the Conference Director to schedule and coordinate special events.

 Athletics and Intramurals